BratislavT/cms-exercise/Readme.md

 - I have implemented [SB Admin 2](https://startbootstrap.com/theme/sb-admin-2) Bootstrap theme.

-- In order to access this page, you will need to register/login first.
+- In order to access this page, you will need to login first.

+- Run php artisan db:seed in your terminal.
+Use then these credentials to log in: email"=>"admin@template.com","password"=>"AdminTemplate"

 - After authentication, you will be redirected to the [Administration Home page](http://www.template.com/admin/dashboard).